sailfish009/mydl_C/MODEL_ZOO.md

 ## Introduction

-This file documents a large collection of baselines trained with detectron2 in Sep-Oct, 2019.
+This file documents a large collection of baselines trained with mydl in Sep-Oct, 2019.
 All numbers were obtained on [Big Basin](https://engineering.fb.com/data-center-engineering/introducing-big-basin-our-next-generation-ai-hardware/) servers with 8 NVIDIA V100 GPUs & NVLink.
 The softwares in use were PyTorch 1.3, CUDA 9.2, cuDNN 7.4.2 or 7.6.3.
-You can access these models from code using [detectron2.model_zoo](https://detectron2.readthedocs.io/modules/model_zoo.html) APIs.
+You can access these models from code using [mydl.model_zoo](https://mydl.readthedocs.io/modules/model_zoo.html) APIs.

 #### How to Read the Tables
 * The "Name" column contains a link to the config file.
 Running `tools/train_net.py` with this config file and 8 GPUs will reproduce the model.
 * Training speed is averaged across the entire training.
-	We keep updating the speed with latest version of detectron2/pytorch/etc., so they might be different from the `metrics` file.
+	We keep updating the speed with latest version of mydl/pytorch/etc., so they might be different from the `metrics` file.
-* Inference speed is measured by `tools/train_net.py --eval-only`, or [inference_on_dataset()](https://detectron2.readthedocs.io/modules/evaluation.html#detectron2.evaluation.inference_on_dataset), with batch size 1 in detectron2 directly.
+* Inference speed is measured by `tools/train_net.py --eval-only`, or [inference_on_dataset()](https://mydl.readthedocs.io/modules/evaluation.html#mydl.evaluation.inference_on_dataset), with batch size 1 in mydl directly.
 	Measuring it with your own code will likely introduce other overhead.
   Actual deployment in production should in general be faster than the given inference speed due to more optimizations.